 Cervinia ski resort has some high-standard terrain park features in the Plan Maison ski area including rails and jumps.
 When we visited there wasn’t a half-pipe.

 Cervinia is great for families due to the compactness of the village and its closeness to the ski area, the gentle beginners and first-timers sections, the south-facing slopes basking in sunshine, and the overall value, especially when compared with Switzerland and France.
 There are some apartments, but generally most of the Cervinia hotels are well suited to families who are happy with B&B or half-board.
 For those looking for ultra-convenience there’s a Club Med that includes everything from food to ski lessons and entertainment.
-The Club Med is situated a short drive from the main village and requires a shuttle to get to the slopes.
+There is a Club Med situated a short drive from the main village and requires a shuttle to get to the slopes.

 and Deals >